 Severely (completely) ruptured Achilles tendons may require surgery; however, biologic procedures can assist in more rapid and complete recovery following surgical intervention.

 Older and less active people willing to take longer to heal may choose to undergo this advanced, non-surgical method.
 A biologic combination therapy can significantly shorten healing time.
-Other supporting therapy associated Achilles tendinitis and tears in Los Angeles may include:
+Other supporting therapy associated Achilles tendinitis and tears may include:

 - Exercises with focused movement to promote healing through stretching and strengthening.
 Some specific exercises have been found to be particularly beneficial for the Achilles tendon, especially if tendon problems are chronic.